Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Tan Teng Niah House

-The house was built back in 1900 by a local businessman named Tan Teng Niah.
+Located in Little India, the house was built back in 1900 by a local businessman named Tan Teng Niah.
 Unlike its neighboring buildings and houses, Tan Teng Niah House wasn’t destroyed during the transition of Singapore into a booming economy and was restored in the 1980s.

 Every single facade of the building is painted with different hues of the rainbow and today it attracts thousands of tourists looking to add some color to their Instagram feed.